 A photo posted by @andyparkart on Aug 25, 2019 at 1:14pm PDT

 Black Widow release date

-July 9 appears to be the final Black Widow release date.
+Black Widow came out on July 9, 2021 — it's fourth and final release date.
 Originally, the movie was set for May 2020, followed by November 2020 and then May 7, 2021.
 Naturally, Shang-Chi and the Legend of the Ten Rings just got its release date pushed back as well.
-The rest of the MCU Phase 4 schedule will likely see delays.
+The rest of the upcoming Marvel Movies also got delays.

 News of Black Widow's changing release dates began on March 17, 2020, when ComicBook.com broke the news that Black Widow was joining the ranks to the many movies whose release has been delayed by coronavirus.
 This likely could have a ripple effect on other MCU Phase 4 projects, since they all intertwine.
 We will update this story when we learn more.

 Just announced in Hall H at #SDCC, Marvel Studios’ BLACK WIDOW with Scarlett Johansson, David Harbour, Florence Pugh, O-T Fagbenle, and Rachel Weisz.
 Directed by Cate Shortland.
 In theaters May 1, 2020. pic.twitter.com/oyUvYdzF3PJuly 21, 2019